We may earn money or products from the companies mentioned in this post.

 “Do not judge others, and you will not be judged.
 For you will be treated as you treat others.
 The standard you use in judging is the standard by which you will be judged.
 And why worry about a speck in your friend’s eye when you have a log in your own?
 How can you think of saying to your friend, ‘Let me help you get rid of that speck in your eye,’ when you can’t see past the log in your own eye?
 Hypocrite!
 First get rid of the log in your own eye; then you will see well enough to deal with the speck in your friend’s eye. ” Matthew 7: 1-5

-However unjust it may seem at times, every person has value in God’s eyes, even the drunkards, murderers, and those who appear to be our enemy.
+Every person has value in God’s eyes, even the drunkards, murderers, and those who appear to be our enemy.

 “I work hard every day; I deserve to be recognized too”

 “Why aren’t we recognized like this for every ‘traumatic’ case?”

 Those are some of the complaints I have heard.
 While most things said have been good, statements like these make me sad.

 Why can’t we just be happy for those who deserve recognition, for any reason?

 Their complaints are justified; they should be recognized and thanked.
 But we must not allow bitterness to hinder us when our own team members and friends are recognized.

 We need to be happy for those at the moment and pray that we never have that kind of need to be recognized again.
 I do not want to be recognized, for that only means that more grief and tragedy have come our way.

 In addition, may we remember to thank the whole community.

 As you are praying for our city and country, do remember to thank those who had to immediately respond to the events.